 Texas Legislative Internship Program

-The Texas Legislative Internship Program is an undergraduate internship program administered by the Honors College at the University of Texas at Dallas.
+The Texas Legislative Internship Program is an undergraduate internship program administered by the Hobson Wildenthal Honors College at the University of Texas at Dallas.
 Students participating in this internship program will work in a state legislative or senatorial office for a full semester.
-Designed for students from a variety of disciplines, the TLIP offers an opportunity to participate full-time in the state legislative process.
+Designed for students from a variety of disciplines, TLIP offers an opportunity to participate full-time in the state legislative process.
 For more information regarding program eligibility and application guidelines, please see the website for the Texas Legislative Internship Program.

 Phi Kappa Phi